bufbuild/protobuf-es/MANUAL.md

 };
 ```

-Along with the type for the message, we also generate its schema:
+and its schema:

 ```typescript
 export declare const UserSchema: GenMessage<User>;
 ```

-Have you used [zod][gh-zod] before?
-Just like with zod, you use the schema to parse a message:
+If you've used [zod][gh-zod] before, it's similar—you use the schema to parse a message:

 ```typescript
 import { fromBinary } from "@bufbuild/protobuf";